dynamiqs/dynamiqs/docs/tutorials/td-system.md

 # Defining Hamiltonians

-In this short tutorial, we will show how to define Hamiltonians in dynamiqs.
-There are currently three main ways: using array-like objects for constant Hamiltonians, using `callable` objects for time-dependent Hamiltonians, and using a custom list format for piecewise constant Hamiltonians.
+In this short tutorial, we explain how to define Hamiltonians in dynamiqs.
+There are currently three ways: using array-like objects for constant Hamiltonians, defining a function for time-dependent Hamiltonians, and using a custom list format for piecewise constant Hamiltonians.

 ***

 ## Constant Hamiltonians

 A constant Hamiltonian can be defined using **array-like objects**, i.e. Python lists, NumPy arrays, QuTiP quantum objects or PyTorch tensors.
 In all cases, the Hamiltonian is then converted internally into a PyTorch tensor for differentiability and GPU support.
-It is also possible to use the [utility functions](../python_api/utils.md) provided by dynamiqs to define Hamiltonians.
+It is also possible to directly use dynamiqs [utility functions](../python_api/utils.md) for common Hamiltonians.

-For instance, to define the Pauli Z operator $H = \sigma_z$, one can use the following syntax:
+For instance, to define the Pauli Z operator $H = \sigma_z$, one can use any of the following syntaxes:

 ```python
 >>> # using Python lists
 >>> H = [[1, 0], [0, -1]]